jhumphry/Ascon_SPARK/README.md

 works correctly when the lengths of the associated data and message vary.
 This is primarily to check for any bugs in the implementation of the padding.

+## Status of SPARK proof

+As the code is written in the SPARK 2014 subset of Ada 2012, it is possible to formally verify properties of the code and eliminate the possibility of run-time exceptions.

+The GPL SPARK prover `gnatprove` shipped with SPARK GPL 2016 from [AdaCore](http://libre.adacore.com/) is used for this project.
+It is not able to prove the complete initialisation of output arrays where they are written to one element at a time (common in this code) rather than as a single aggregate expression.
+It is able to prove the absence of all other potential sources of run-time exceptions, which amount to 97% of the checks, without manual intervention.
+It also proves that `AEADDec` will not return any decrypted data if the tag verification failed.

 ## Project files

 Three project files for use with `GPRBuild` are provided. `ascon_spark.gpr`